 The TCP Tunnel is a useful tool for looking at the SOAP messages that are exchanged between a client and a server.
-The ANT build file (see "Sample Ant File" on page 459) has a target for starting the tunnel.
+The ANT build file (see "Sample Ant File" on page 437) has a target for starting the tunnel.
 Once the tunnel starts you need to enter the port on which the tunnel will listen, and the host/port of the remote Web service.
 The default settings cause the tunnel to listen on port 9999 and connect to a service running on localhost port 8080.
-The client program (see "Developing a Java Client" on page 453) uses the first command line parameter to set the ENDPOINT_ADDRESS_PROPERTY.
+The client program (see "Developing a Java Client" on page 431) uses the first command line parameter to set the ant -Durl=http://localhost:9999/IDMProv/provisioning/service run

+ENDPOINT_ADDRESS_PROPERTY.
 Using the default values, you can run the client using the following command, after starting the tunnel: